top of page

 • “State of Florida Department of Transportation – Future Borrow Pit”

-The location of the FDOT borings does matter:
+The location of these Test Lab borings matters.

-These borings were taken within a few hundred feet of the October 24 excavation /ground collapse incident, directly adjacent to where FDOT contractors struck groundwater and caused a pit to fill from the bottom up.
-What people need to understand is with:
+They were taken within a few hundred feet of the October 24 excavation and ground-collapse incident, directly adjacent to where FDOT contractors struck groundwater and the pit filled from the bottom up.

-No protective clay layer, the surficial sands and the Floridan limestone aquifer act as one connected system.
+With no protective clay layer, the surficial sands and the Floridan limestone aquifer function as one connected system.

-It is because of FDOT’s Test Lab borings, Creative Environment Solutions piezometer data, the absence of any clay confining layer, documented voids, and the bottom-up filling of the pit that demonstrates the excavation intersected a groundwater system already proven in this area to be in hydraulic continuity with the Upper Floridan Aquifer.
+It is because of the Test Lab geotechnical data incorporated into Suncoast project materials, Creative Environmental Solutions (CES) piezometer data, the absence of a confining clay layer, documented subsurface voids, and the bottom-up filling of the excavation that we know the digging intersected a groundwater system already proven to be in hydraulic continuity with the Upper Floridan Aquifer.
 This was an aquifer breach, not stormwater.

-State agencies and elected officials can no longer continue to ignore this reality:
+State agencies and elected officials can no longer ignore this reality.

-The subsurface conditions documented by FDOT Test Lab describe the same karst grounds under both the excavation/ground collapse site and the Southworth/Crystal River Borrow pit site.
-When the State wants to use this land and these borings for Suncoast Parkway construction, then this same data must be used to understand:
+The same karst-prone subsurface conditions documented beneath the collapse site are present beneath the Southworth/Crystal River borrow pit site.
+If the State intends to use this land and this geotechnical data for Suncoast Parkway construction, then that same data must be used to evaluate:

 • How groundwater pathways connect to Kings Bay and Crystal River

-• How quickly contamination could spread in this first-magnitude Outstanding Florida Spring Priority Focus Area
+• How quickly contamination could spread in a first-magnitude Outstanding Florida Spring Priority Focus Area

-A §404 Water Permit is the cornerstone of wetland and water resource protection.
-It is the only permit process that requires:
+A §404 Clean Water Act permit is the cornerstone of wetland and water-resource protection.
+It is the only process that requires:

 • Aquifer–spring connectivity review